sakshi1303/DataEngineerDummy2/docs/DataWarehousingPrinciples.md

 Create a mini dimension if a group of attributes change rapidly and then they are split off to a mini dimension.
 Primary key from both dimensions are put into fact table.

 SCD Type 5:
-A separate view for current data in a dimension.
+A separate view for current data in a dimension. (scd 4 + scd 1)

+SCD Type 6:
+Keep SCD type 2 but keep another column for current data like scd 3.

+SCD Type 7:
+Same as SCD 5 but dimension is joined directly with FACT table.